meteor/meteor/guide/source/using-node-v14.21.4.md

 ---
 title: Using Extended Support Maintenance Node.js v14.21.4
-description: How to use our Extended Support Maintenance Node.js  version within your Meteor app.
+description: How to use our ESM Node.js  version within your Meteor app.
 ---

 Meteor 2.13 comes with Node v14.21.4 security update.
 If you are using Meteor with Docker,